 How Much Does a Professional Hair Dryer Cost?

-A professional hair dryer costs somewhere in between $70 and $200 but there are also brands that charges up to $450 (e.g Dyson Super Sonic).
+A professional hair dryer costs somewhere between $70 and $200, but there are also brands that charge up to $450 (e.g., Dyson Super Sonic).
 I honestly don’t think you should spend that much – you’ll get something very good for around $150.

 My Recommended Professional Hair Dryers

 I recommend two different hair dryers in this hair salon equipment list.
-One top notch option (at a higher price) and one if you want good quality but is on a budget.
+One top-notch option (at a higher price) and one if you want good quality but are on a budget.

 Best Professional Hair Dryer:

 My favourite hair dryer is the ghd Air.
 The price is on the higher side but you get a really great product that will last you a long time.
-And on top, it does not have the high pitch sound that many hair dryers have and design is good.
+On top of that, it does not have the high-pitched sound that many hair dryers have, and the design is good.

 Best Alternative Under $70: MHU Professional Hair Dryer